QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 ### Basic objects

-To prepare the way for our calculations, we'll remind ourselves of the key mathematical objects in play.
+To prepare the way for our calculations, we'll remind ourselves of the  mathematical objects in play.

 * sequences of inflation rates and money creation rates: